rahulEth/golang-byexample/docs/gobyexample.md

 NOTE: method can be declared on receiver that are defined in same package as method.

-NOTE: methods can be defined with pointer receivers, pointer receivers are more common than value receiver, A method wita  pointer receiver can modified the value to which the pinter point , in below example pointer receiver in scale modified the Vertex value
+NOTE: methods can be defined with pointer receivers, pointer receivers are more common than value receiver, A method wita  pointer receiver can modified the value to which the pointer point , in below example pointer receiver in scale modified the Vertex value
 ```go
 package main
 import (